 Like tacos, only neater to eat.
 In Mexico, they're often deep-fried, but baking them works well too.
 It's easier and healthier, and the tortillas still turn golden brown and crispy around the edges.
 Serve with salsa and sour cream.

 Place the tortillas on a plate and cover them with damp paper towels.
 Microwave them until warm and pliable, about 45 seconds.
-Top each tortilla with 1/4 cup of the beef mixture, spreading it to an inch from the edges.
+Top each tortilla with 2 tablespoons of the beef mixture, spreading it to an inch from the edges.
 Sprinkle cheese evenly over the beef.

 Roll up the tortillas and place them on a foil-lined baking sheet with the seam sides down.
 Brush the taquitos lightly with vegetable oil, then bake them until the filling is heated through and the tortillas are lightly browned, about 8 to 12 minutes.
 Serve them hot with sour cream and/or salsa.